How to master Financial Accounting long-form questions

 - Anything can come up in the long-form question – it’s the same technical content as you need for the multiple-choice questions!

-- Get plenty question practice: make sure you have attempted your module 16 workshop exercises (WSE), sample paper and revision paper, and ensure you have revisited your progress test 2 (PT2) and mock exam.
+- Get plenty of question practice: make sure you have attempted your module 16 workshop exercises (WSE), sample paper and revision paper, and ensure you have revisited your progress test 2 (PT2) and mock exam.